 We’re already working to improve energy efficiency across our operations, and continuing to source renewable energy where possible.
 We also recognise that product manufacturing, transportation, and product use and disposal account for 99%+ of our total footprint.
 In response, we’re exploring lower-emissions logistics solutions and actively increasing the use of ‘preferred’ materials in our supply chain.

-- Sourcing 100% renewable energy for our fulfilment centres and hubs.
+• Source 100% renewable energy for our fulfilment centres and hubs

-- Increasing our own brands and branded products that are made in line with our Considered Product Criteria, to 50% of our assortment.
+• Increase the share of own-brand and branded products aligned with our Considered Sustainable Product Criteria to 50% of our assortment

-- Prioritising the adoption of low emissions delivery methods such as road transportation rather than air for interstate deliveries.
+• Prioritise the adoption of low-emissions delivery methods, such as road transport rather than air for interstate deliveries

 When we talk about carbon emissions in relation to our business, we are referring to the amount of greenhouse gases (GHG) generated by our organisation and its activities.